 - Never smoke, consume alcohol or drugs of any kind

 - Have fun and encourage other participants in a positive manner

-- Try hard to keep safe and encourage others to play safely and responsibly
+- Try hard to keep to the safety measures and encourage others to play safely and responsibly

 - Do my best to treat everyone with respect and value the help that others give me

 - Use equipment for the purpose it is intended

 - Listen carefully to those who coach me and act as directed

 - Be a good sportsman, act fairly and never deliberately cheat or try to be dishonest